gruntwork-io/docs/_docs-sources/foundations/accounts/enable-control-tower.md

 # Enable Control Tower

-Enabling Control Tower is the first step in getting started with Gruntwork Account Foundations.
+Enabling Control Tower is the first step in getting started with the Gruntwork Landing Zone component.
 It must be completed before infrastructure as code is generated for your infrastructure-live repository.

 :::info